Military Drug Crime Defense (UCMJ Article 112a)

 - Synthetic drugs and “rave drugs”

 One important factor that can contribute to allegations of drug offenses in the military is self-medication by those suffering from PTSD, TBI and other medical and mental health issues due to combat experiences in the Middle East.
-This can lead to addiction issues and legal complications that have played a prominent role in many of the recent military drug cases defended by Mr. Stevens and Mr. Spinner.
+This can lead to addiction issues and legal complications that have played a prominent role in many of the recent military drug cases defended by our attorneys.